 The Lord erased the faith this widow had in herself through two questions asked by Elisha.

 By those two questions, this woman was made to see the size of her need and the smallness of her own resources.
 She needed everything and she had very little.
 She needed much, but she could not possibly meet her own needs.
 Often God will use the trials, heartaches, and burdens of life to bring us to the place where we can honestly see our needs and our own inability to meet them.

 Think about it, as long as we think we can handle things, why should we look to the Lord?
 If we have all the answers, why should we turn to Him with our questions?
 But, when we stop and honestly answer those two questions, we will realize that we need more than we will ever be able to supply by ourselves.
 God does this to erase our faith.
 He isn’t trying to erase our faith in Him; He is trying to erase our faith in ourselves.
 As long as we think we can, He won’t!

-This is clearly seen in the battle over little Ai, (Joshua 7:1-26).
+This is clearly seen in the battle over Ai, (Joshua 7:1-3).
 Israel had just come off a great victory at Jericho and they were feeling confident in their own abilities.
 They failed to look to the Lord for the help they needed and a little village that should have been an easy victory turned into a humiliating defeat.
-When Israel got their priorities in order and put God first, they were allowed to enjoy the victory, Joshua 8:1-29)
+When Israel got their priorities in order and put God first, they were allowed to enjoy the victory, (Joshua 8:1-29).

-After God erased her faith in herself and her own abilities, He began the process of expanding her faith in the power of the Lord to meet her need.
-Again, He does the same thing in your life and mine.)
+After God erased her faith in herself and her own abilities, He began the process of expanding her faith in the power of the Lord to meet her needs.
+(Again, He does the same thing in your life and mine.)